Curriculum

 By the time children leave Hermitage Primary School, they will have built a rich literary repertoire and a love of reading inspired by that wide range of high quality texts they have engaged with.

-Click to read which books we use to teach English (Writing) at Hermitage: English Writing Curriculum
+Click to read which books we use to teach English (Writing) at Hermitage: English Writing Curriculum.
+You can also click here for our 'Writing Intent, Implementation and Impact' document or here for our 'Handwriting' document.

 -